 Foot and Ankle Pain

-Common ailments such as plantar fasciitis, achilles tendonitis and ankle sprain are common issues for people.
-In my experience many foot and ankle issues are commonly related to mal-alignments that begin in the hips and pelvis which cause dysfunction further down the chain.
+Common ailments such as plantar fasciitis, Achilles, tendonitis, and ankle sprain are common issues for people.
+In my experience, many foot and ankle issues are commonly related to mal-alignments that begin in the hips and pelvis which cause dysfunction further down the chain.
 Whether you have an acute injury or a chronic problem in your foot or ankle we have ways of getting you back to your daily activities efficiently.

 Pain is just a message your body is sending.
 The trick is learning to read what the messages say.
-Thanks to observations and techniques from the Postural Restoration Institute as well as myofascial hands on work, many people at The Movement Studio have been able to get to the cause of their hip pain.
+Thanks to observations and techniques from the Postural Restoration Institute as well as myofascial hands-on work, many people at The Movement Studio have been able to get to the cause of their hip pain.

 Aching and pain in the knees can be a complex issue.
 A lot can go on in the knees from arthritis, ligamentous stress, meniscal injuries, patellofemoral issues…the list goes on.

 Neck pain is the most common complaint I hear from people.
 There are so many postural influences that affect this area.
-If your spine, ribs, vertebra, breathing pattern, jaw or scapulae are not in optimal alignment, neck pain can ensue.
-There are really too many possible contributing factors to name but don’t loose heart!
+If your spine, ribs, vertebra, breathing pattern, jaw, or scapulae are not in optimal alignment, neck pain can ensue.
+There are really too many possible contributing factors to name but don’t lose heart!
 Myofascial release and postural exercise can go a long way to bringing things back into balance.
-I spend a lot of time helping people fill their “tool kit” with ways to decrease nervous system tension, muscle spasms and restrictions and strengthen key postural muscles to aid in supporting this area.
+I spend a lot of time helping people fill their “tool kit” with ways to decrease nervous system tension, muscle spasms, and restrictions and strengthen key postural muscles to aid in supporting this area.